 3. Secure insurance

-Being a corporate travel planner for a small business is difficult.
-You have less resources to work with and a smaller margin for error – that means things can’t afford to go wrong.
+Being a corporate travel planner can be difficult if you have fewer resources to work with and a smaller margin for error – that means you can’t afford for things to go wrong.
 That’s why it’s important not to forget travel insurance.

 There are a lot of different travel insurance policies out there, so it's important to do your research and find the right one for your business.
 But once you find the right policy, travel insurance can give you the peace of mind you need to focus on running your business.

 How much insurance costs is dependent on the location, the time, single or multi-trip and many other considerations.
-You may also be able to obtain a discounted rate if you require cover for a large group.
+You may also be entitled to obtain a discounted rate if you require coverage for a large group.

 4. Make sure employees are prepared

-Create an itinerary for your travellers and meet with them to run through it.
-That way you can be confident the business trip is set up for success.
+Create an itinerary for your employees and meet with them to run through it.
+That way, you can be confident the business trip is set up for success.

 This shouldn’t just include the basic details, such as flights and hotel.
 Depending on the destination the traveller may require foreign currency, visas, vaccinations and a sim card that works abroad.